-Seasonal business insurance: is it right for your business?
+Is seasonal business insurance right for your business?

 Losses from a weaker-than-expected business season

-Businesses that only operate during certain parts of the year
+Businesses that operate during certain parts of the year

 Specific seasonal offers

-Many business owners who rely on seasonal events for much of their income offer special promotions to attract customers during that season (or during a normally slow season).
+Many small business owners who rely on seasonal events to generate income offer special promotions to attract customers during that season (or during a normally slow season).
 Should you elect to offer a promotion, you can purchase an insurance policy that covers the offer, thus preventing you from potentially losing lots of money.

 Most commercial insurance companies don’t allow customers to pause their policies and restart them at another point in the future.
 If you no longer need coverage, the only option is to cancel your policy and purchase a new one when you want coverage again.